emcrisostomo/fsw/README.md

     nor guaranteed to succeed, nor desirable by users of other shells.
   * No information about the change events is passed to the forked process.

-To solve the aforementioned issues and keep `fswatch` consistent with common UNIX practices, the behaviour has changed and `fswatch` now prints event records to the standard output that users can process further by piping the output of `fswatch` to other programs.
+To solve the aforementioned issues and keep `fsw` consistent with common UNIX practices, `fsw` prints event records to the standard output that users can process further by piping the output of `fsw` to other programs.

-To fully support the old use, the `-o/--one-per-batch` option was added in
-v.
-1.3.3.
-When specified, `fswatch` will only dump 1 event to standard output which can be used to trigger another `program`:
+To fully support the old `fswatch` behaviour and ease the migration of existing scripts the `-o/--one-per-batch` option was added in v.
+1.4.0.
+When specified, `fsw` will only dump 1 event to standard output which can be used to trigger another `program`:

-    $ fswatch -o path | xargs -n1 program
+    $ fsw -o path | xargs -n1 program

 In this case, `program` will receive the number of change events as first argument.
 If no argument should be passed to `program`, then the following command could be used:

-    $ fswatch -o path | xargs -n1 -I{} program
+    $ fsw -o path | xargs -n1 -I{} program

-Although we encourage you to embrace the new fswatch behaviour and update your scripts, we provide a little wrapper called `fswatch-run` which is installed alongside `fswatch` which lets you use the legacy syntax:
+Although we encourage you to embrace the `fsw` behaviour and update your scripts, we provide a little wrapper called `fswatch-run` which is installed alongside `fsw` which lets you use the legacy syntax:

     $ fswatch-run path [paths] program

-Under the hood, `fswatch-run` simply calls `fswatch -o` piping its output to `xargs`.
+Under the hood, `fswatch-run` simply calls `fsw -o` piping its output to `xargs`.

 `fswatch-run` is a symbolic link to a shell-specific wrapper.
 Currently, ZSH